daweim0/Just-some-image-features/README.md

 # Some Possibly Overkill Image Features

-This code trains dense image features then computes optical flow using them (dense features are a primary goal, optical flow is just a metric).
+This code trains dense image features then computes optical flow and image correspondence using them (dense features are a primary goal, optical flow is just a metric).
+It was heavily built out of Yu Xiang's project [DA-RNN](https://github.com/yuxng/DA-RNN).

+Testing data and a trained model can be downloaded [here](https://drive.google.com/file/d/0B0ANYo6Rw6Jxci04WC1lZWFlOG8/view?usp=sharing).

 This hopefully won't become the dumping ground of a dead thing.